-One of the possible bioavailability enhancers has been derived from fruits of black pepper, an herb that enjoys thousands of years history of use as a food condiment.
-Tetrahydropiperine or THP, a derivative of pungent alkaloid piperine, naturally occurs in the fruits of the black and long peppers (Figure 1).
-THP has recently been developed under the trade name Cosmoperine®.
+One of the emerging new class topical bioavailability enhancers is tetrahydropiperine or THP, a derivative of pungent alkaloid piperine extracted from the fruits of the black pepper plant.
+THP has recently been developed and introduced to the cosmetic marketplace under the trade name Cosmoperine®.
 Based on initial research, THP has the property to enhance natural abilities of the skin to absorb nutrients for local and systemic utilization.